mozilla/addon-sdk/AOM Native Jetpack Support.md

 key then it should assume that there is a `index.js` file in the add-on root.

 If the `package.json` file is not found, then the `XPIProvider` should check for an `install.rdf`.
-This way an add-on can be built to support Firefox 4 and the latest version of Firefox by providing both an `install.rdf` and a `package.json` file.
+This way an add-on can be built to support older versions of Firefox and the latest version by providing both an `install.rdf` and a `package.json` file.

-If a there is a `package.json` file found, then the add-on will be assumed to be a Jetpack.
+If there is a `package.json` file found, then the add-on will be assumed to be a Jetpack.
 Once this occurs the XPIProvider will automatically use [a bootstrap.js](https://github.com/mozilla/addon-sdk/blob/master/app-extension/bootstrap.js), which does the following: